AbhishekatGithub/Abhishek1996/MyProjects/Exploratory Data analysis of COVID-19 in Indian states with Folium map/READMEfile.md

 Using Pandas and Folium map to view and interact to see the popup with the statistics of the selected state.
 See the notebook for more !

         Result

+The notebook will be updated from time to time whenever fresh data comes in !

 https://bit.ly/3vfXA3U